 On-Campus Geography: The campus of the Idaho College of Osteopathic Medicine is located at 1401 E. Central Drive in Meridian, Idaho.
-It is a small campus, less than 1/8-mile square, bordered by E. Central Drive on the north, S. Locust Grove Road on the east, Interstate 84 on the south, and Idaho State University-Meridian Medical Science Center at 1311 E. Central Drive, and the West Ada School District Offices at 1303 E. Central Drive on the west.
+It is a small campus, less than 1/8- mile square, bordered by the West Ada School District parking lot on the north, the greenbelt owned by West Ada School District on the east and south, and Idaho State University-Meridian Medical Science Center at 1311 E. Central Drive on the west.

 Through a written agreement with ISU-Meridian, ICOM students utilize the Treasure Valley Anatomy and Physiology Laboratory (TVAPL) adjacent the ICOM building on the ISU-Meridian campus; all other ICOM classes are held within the ICOM building.
-Because of the close proximity, ICOM includes this portion of the ISU-Meridian campus in its on-campus geographic area during the period of time ICOM students are using it.
+Because of the proximity, ICOM includes this portion of the ISU-Meridian campus in its on-campus geographic area during the period ICOM students are attending classes there.